JacobPaxton/data_science_notes/notes_v3.md

 --------------------------------------------------------------------------------
 <!-- Needs work -->
 ## Selenium
+- Driving a browser and working with the browser's page content
+- This method is much more robust because it handles results of Javascript too
+    * Running GET commands gets content before Javascript is run (before loaded)
 - Use this method if you need to scrape the contents of a *dynamic* page
 - Selenium stores all loaded page elements, BeautifulSoup does the tag scraping
     * You have to drive the browser through actions; a bit complicated, but good